rocket-pool/old.docs.rocketpool.net/src/guides/node/securing-your-node.md

-# :european_castle: Securing your node
+# :european_castle: Securing your Node

 This guide assumes you are on `Ubuntu 20.04 LTS`, the concepts will carry over to other systems but the example commands may not.